 If you don't have a local fish market near you with fresh fish, buying frozen cod is the next best thing.
 I would recommend buying a wild-caught cod versus a farm-raised cod.
 Wild-caught cod will have a fresher flavor, leaner meat, and no fishy aftertaste.

-I suggest defrosting frozen fish prior to baking.
+I suggest defrosting frozen fish before baking.
 If you prefer to bake from frozen, bake the fish for 20-25 minutes.

 What To Serve With Baked Cod